 Subscribe to The Passion Translation and receive two inspiring devotions in your inbox each week!
 You will also receive 3 free ebooks: Prayers on Fire, The Life of Jesus, and The Wilderness.

-La Vonne Earl trains, equips, and empowers Christians to become the disciples they were meant to be through coaching.
-Her motto is “Change Your Mind and You Will Change Your Life!”
-Her professional trainings include life coaching, counseling, Neuro-Linguistic Programming, Sozo Healing and Vision Therapy.
+La Vonne Earl trains, equips, and empowers Christians to become the disciples they were meant to be through her coaching.
+Her motto is “Change Your Mind and You will Change Your Life!”
+Her professional trainings include life coaching, counseling, Near-Linguistic Programming, Sozo Healing and Vision Therapy.
 She specializes in Bible-based relationship and emotional wellness.

-Learn how to navigate your emotional wellness and relationships during her weekly coaching.
+Learn how to navigate your emotional wellness and relationships through her online programs.
 Sign up here www.LaVonneEarl.com/honoredmember and enter the code TPT